 The National Sleep Foundation is getting the word out about the Dangers of Drowsy Driving.
-After the daylight saving time change, motorists are at a particularly higher risk for being drowsy behind the wheel.
+After the daylight saving time change, motorists are at a particularly higher risk of being drowsy behind the wheel.
 The loss of that hour can directly impact drivers the morning after the change.
-Likewise, the adjustment can take days, weeks or longer to get accustomed too.
-During this time, it’s essential to make sure you’re well rested and ready to get behind the wheel in the morning.
+Likewise, the adjustment can take days, weeks, or longer to get accustomed to.
+During this time, it’s essential to make sure you’re well-rested and ready to get behind the wheel in the morning.

 Drowsy Driving by The Numbers